Generic selectors

 Karnavedh Sanskar / Ear Piercing

 Karnavedha Sanskar is an ear-piercing ceremony of a baby where Karna means ‘ear,’ and Vedha means ‘piercing’ as per the Sanskrit language.
-It is one of the important sanskaras out of the ultimate sixteen significant sacraments of the Hindu religion.
+Karnavedh Sanskar, or the ear-piercing ceremony, is another important rite of passage in Hindu tradition, listed among the 16 Samskaras (sacraments or life-cycle rituals).

 The suggested time to perform this ritual is between 6 months to 6 years of age, but some prefer to have this later in life.
 As per traditional beliefs, this ritual is very essential for boys and girls to enable inner ears for sacred sounds and cleansing of the soul.
 But in modern times parents prefer to have this only for their girl child.